-- Does it work?
+- Does the program or service work?

-- How well does it work?
+- How well is it working?

 - What could be done to make it work better?

-Why do we carry out research and evaluation?
+Why we do research and evaluation

 Supported Decision Making Project

 A recent Monash University and University of Melbourne Australian Research Council joint interdisciplinary project investigated and supported the rights, agency and self-determination of people in the mental health system.
 Neami is a partner in the project.

 Go to the Supported Decision Making Project website

 Neami prioritises consumer participation in all aspects of research and evaluation activities.
 You can participate in research by: